A little about you

 What would you add to a treatment-day playlist?

-A lot of adrenaline pumping music or a slow calming music.
+A lot of adrenaline-pumping music or slow, calming music.

 Have you participated in any other retreats, conferences, programs, or support groups you’d like your cancer peers to know about?

 Went on Tip of the Toes canoe trip Retreat.

 Went on Tip of the Toes Snowshoe trip in Quebec mountains.